 In order to manage our interest rate and foreign currency exchange risk, we have entered into various derivative instruments as further described in note 5.
 The recurring fair value measurements of these instruments are determined using discounted cash flow models.
 Most of the inputs to these discounted cash flow models consist of, or are derived from, observable Level 2 data for substantially the full term of these instruments.
-This observable data mostly includes interest rate futures and swap rates, which are retrieved or derived from available market data.
+This observable data mostly includes currency rates, interest rate futures and swap rates, which are retrieved or derived from available market data.
 Although we may extrapolate or interpolate this data, we do not otherwise alter this data in performing our valuations.
 We use a Monte Carlo based approach to incorporate a credit risk valuation adjustment in our fair value measurements to estimate the impact of both our own nonperformance risk and the nonperformance risk of our counterparties.
-Our and our counterparties' credit spreads represent our most significant Level 3 inputs, and these inputs are used to derive the credit risk valuation adjustments with respect to these instruments.
-As we would not expect changes in our or our counterparties' credit spreads to have a significant impact on the valuations of these instruments, we have determined that these valuations fall under Level 2 of the fair value hierarchy.
-Our credit risk valuation adjustments with respect to our cross-currency and interest rate swaps are quantified and further explained in note 5.
+The inputs used for our credit risk valuation adjustments, including our and our counterparties' credit spreads represent our most significant Level 3 inputs, and these inputs are used to derive the credit risk valuation adjustments with respect to these instruments.
+As we would not expect these parameters to have a significant impact on the valuations of these instruments, we have determined that these valuations fall under Level 2 of the fair value hierarchy.
+Our credit risk valuation adjustments with respect to our cross-currency and interest rate swap contracts are quantified and further explained in note 5.

 Fair value measurements are also used in connection with nonrecurring valuations performed in connection with impairment assessments and acquisition accounting.
-During 2022 and 2021, we did not perform significant nonrecurring fair value measurements.
+During 2023 and 2022, we did not perform significant nonrecurring fair value measurements.